Volunteer JP

 Anita believes in seeing the person, and is enthusiastic about community partnerships where individual needs can be voiced and supported by partnering organisations.
 She is passionate about the positive gains of advocating for individuals to give them a voice and is completing courses to further her independent advocacy certificate.

-Volunteer Terry
+Volunteer DA

-Volunteer Lalitha
+Volunteer SJ

-Lalitha Webb - Volunteer
+Ali Raza - Volunteer